 ...

-“Joan was quizzical - studied pata-physical science, in the home…”
+“Joan was quizzical –– studied pata-physical science, in the home…”

 ("...bang bang Maxwell's silver hammer came down on her head...")

-Pataphysics is about half-addressed allegories, augmenting adjectives, empty signifiers, and deliberately focusing on exaggerated advantages in the fact that all words, sentences, and other symbolic or referential communication can never amount to more than some significant degree of allegory or metaphor; i.e. it’s not theoretically possible for the subject of a word, a metaphor, or any other kind of referential symbol to ever conflate in a perfect linear way with its object.
-Never a perfect match, and sometimes (particularly in art) a relationship between the subject and object of a metaphor or other symbol may be so obscure as to not be initially obvious at all – or it might even be designed with a permanent vacancy in part of the meaning.
+It’s not theoretically possible for the subject of a word, a metaphor, or any other kind of referential symbol to ever conflate in a perfect linear way with its own object.
+Never a perfect match; and sometimes (particularly in postmodern art and literature) a relationship between the subject and object of a metaphor or other symbol may be so obscure as to not be initially obvious at all.
+Or it might even be designed with a permanent vacancy in part, or even all, of the meaning.

-Paul McCartney modeled his song Maxwell's Silver Hammer after an anthem written by French pataphysic theorist Alfred Jarry, simply titled: Chanson Décervelage (De-braining Song).
+Paul McCartney modeled his song Maxwell's Silver Hammer after an anthem written by pataphysic theorist Alfred Jarry, simply titled: Chanson Décervelage (De-braining Song).
 The protagonist of the Beatles' song (Maxwell Edison, majoring in medicine) with his little silver brain-hammer, is a pataphysics intern, allegorically administering debraining therapy to his plaque-brained, unenlightened friend Joan.
 With his little brain hammer, Edison turns on the light for Joan, busting up her dysfunctional habits of straight linear thinking.
 (And then McCartney’s song tells us, Maxwell Edison performs décervelage for the policeman and the judge as well.)

 Words and all other referential symbols are by nature always different in some respects from whatever it is they represent or refer to.
 There’s no such thing as a perfect description, or flawless non-fuzzy representation of anything.
 Aside from some kind of direct mind-to-mind transfer of information (like a straight Vulcan linear mind-meld): all communication is therefore composed to some degree of art, of creativity, or of imagination on the part of both the sender and the receiver-observer.
 Very much resembling the problem of superposition in quantum physics.

 Pataphysics is about focusing to a blatant awareness of this situation.
-Such as the state of mind, for example, that one must come to realize in attempting to parse out the exact intention of pataphysician James Joyce’s abstracted metaphors and mediated allegories in his masterpiece Finnegan’s Wake.
+Such as the state of mind, for example, that one must come to realize in attempting to parse out the exact intention of pataphysician James Joyce’s abstracted nouns, metaphors and mediated allegories in his masterpiece Finnegan’s Wake.
+Consider for example the fuzzy meaning and the metaphor-ishness i of the word quark in Finnegan’s Wake:

-Consider for example the fuzzy meaning and the metaphor-ishnessi of the word quark in Finnegan’s Wake “Three quarks for Muster Mark.”
 The sentence stands alone, disregarding its minimally-relative context.
-The interested reader must participate in inventing some kind of suitable meaning or at least an abstract understanding for the word quark here; and then a passable meaning for the whole fuzzy sentence.
+The interested reader must participate in inventing some kind of suitable meaning or at least an abstract categorical kind of understanding for the word quark here; and then a passable meaning for what the whole fuzzy sentence might be representing or getting at.
+We start by surmising from syntax that the word is probably a noun.

-One might call Joyce’s quark a Rorschach metaphor.
-It’s like a metaphor, but deliberately to a higher degree.
-It’s a semantic metaphor with an indeterminate object.
-The use of that low contrast word by Joyce here incidentally became one of the best known tropes in modern literature; especially after Nobel physicist Murry Gell-Mann established a high-profile position for that Joycean word itself elsewhere.
+The use of that low contrast word by Joyce here incidentally became one of the best known tropes in modern literature; especially after Nobel physicist Murry Gell-Mann established a high-profile position elsewhere for that Joycean word itself.

 One can imagine how a painting by Bouguereau or Watteau, for example, might have depicted or represented a group of prostitutes in Avignon.
-But in his crooked referential of oil-on-canvas, Picasso greatly exaggerates the distance of coherence between his crude subjective colored scratches and the distant objective evening ladies of Avignon which they refer to.
-And he thereby delivers a huge amount of unexpected information and ideas which could never have been accomplished with the contemporarily accepted linearly-isomorphic paradigms of representation.
+But in his cracked and crooked referential of oil-on-canvas, Picasso greatly exaggerates the distance of incoherence between his crude subjective colored scratches and their object: the imagined ladies-of-the-evening d’Avignon.
+And Picasso thereby produces on canvas a huge amount of unexpected information and ideas which could never have been accomplished with the contemporarily accepted linearly-isomorphic paradigms of representation.

 Jarry’s gapped and non-linear paradigms of conceptualization and language, which he termed pataphysics, still even now after a century, continue to intrigue artists and intellectuals, and to gather interest and study.